formux-dev/info/README.md

 <p align="center">
- # Information about Formux
+ <h1>Information about Formux</h1>
-  ### Formux is School project (called Gymnasiearbete in sweden) exploring automated form A/B testing.
-We are building a [web app(https://github.com/formux-dev/web-user) capable of displaying any form sent from our [backend](https://github.com/formux-dev/backend).
+ <h3>Formux is School project (called Gymnasiearbete in sweden) exploring automated form A/B testing.
+We are building a [web app(https://github.com/formux-dev/web-user) capable of displaying any form sent from our [backend](https://github.com/formux-dev/backend).</h3>
 </p>